Is this your child's symptom?

 - Pain Medicine.
 If the pain lasts more than 30 minutes, give a pain medicine.
 You can use either acetaminophen (such as Tylenol) or ibuprofen (such as Advil).
 Use as needed.

 - Prevention.
 Research has shown that daily stretching can prevent most growing pains.
 Stretch the quads, hamstrings and calf muscles.
+Also, be sure your child gets enough calcium and vitamin D in their diet.

 - What to Expect: